Texas bill would ban social media for those under 18

 Social media platforms have also been known to house threats against schools.
 In August, Dale Avant, chief of the Texas Department of Public Safety’s Intelligence and Counterterrorism Division, revealed that those types of threats are underreported.

-Avant alluded to social media platforms not doing enough to let police know what’s going on.
+Avant alluded to social media platforms not doing enough to let the police know what’s going on.